txcwalker/txcwalker.github.io/content/projects/YelpZillow/index.md

 # Welcome to the Tag Graphs Tool!

 Welcome to the Tag Graph Tool.
-The purpose of this tool is to provide visualization to the most popular types of restaurants in a given area.
+The purpose of this tool is to provide visualizations to the most popular types of restaurants in a given area.
 There are three different graphs one each for State, City and Zip Code.
 Each graph works the same just chose option(s) from the selection box and hit the "Generate Graph" button.